 Where Philosophy graduates work

-Philosophy graduates work across the private and public sectors in a variety of organisations such as non-profit organisations, government ministries, professional services firms, universities, small or medium-size businesses or in self employment.
+Philosophy graduates work across the private and public sectors in a variety of organisations.
+They may work in non-profit organisations, government ministries, professional services firms, universities, small or medium-size businesses, or they may be self employed.

-Recent Philosophy graduates have worked in organisations, including:
+Recent Philosophy graduates have worked in organisations such as:

 - The Treasury